 Appendix D: Draft Intake Application Form

+NOTE: We lay out an approach to stage gate criteria at a high level of detail but expect the MTA(s) in consultation with the MTAB to further refine the criteria discussed here.
+We caution against using this document prescriptively; it only lays out one possible approach.

 The MTWG discussed leveraging existing processes and intake forms.
 Currently, the utilities use one intake form for consideration of new measures as well as new RA programs.
 This form can be found on the ETP/ETCC website, and on each utilities’ website, such as at sceideas.com.
 For the sake of space, we will not replicate that form here.
 However, we suggest that this form can be incorporated into the Draft Intake Application Form in Sections 2 (required items) and Section 3 (optional items).
 The MTWG also liked NEEA’s pre-screening questions that each applicant can ask themselves.
 We have replicated those questions here in Section 1.

 The IOU PAs have used the existing intake forms to successfully vet measures and ideas for RA programs.
 With MTIs, however, additional information needs to be obtained in order for the MTA(s) to determine whether a submission is a valid MT idea as opposed to another RA program.
 The MTWG drafted some MT-specific intake questions for consideration, incorporated in Section 4 below.
 Finally, the MTWG acknowledges that there may be numerous excellent MT program ideas already being implemented outside of California, for which there is existing documentation of market leverage points and evidence of successful intervention.
 For these, the MTWG incorporates an intake form and criteria that would be suitable for mature programs that might be proposed through a targeted solicitation for turnkey MTIs.